Use Advanced Search

 An operator works on the word following it.
 To use an operator on a phrase (more than one word), either enclose the phrase in double quotes or use parenthesis.
 Examples:

-Advanced Search Query Returns Documents with Terms Returns Documents without Terms
+Advanced Search Query Returns Documents with the Terms Returns Documents without the Terms

 [salesforce NOT "search engine"] salesforce "search engine"